ramrom/rams_dot_files/cheatsheets/google_cheatsheet.md

 foo site:www.site.com   - search a specific site
 - should be a "tools" submenu below search bar that lets you filter by most recent (e.g. last year only)

-## CHROME:
+## CHROME
 - command + option + i   - toggle dev tools
     - hit "preserve logs" checkbox to not zero logs between full html refreshes
 - chrome://flags  - see advanced/experimental options
-- accept self signed certificates:
+- accept self signed certificates
     - https://stackoverflow.com/questions/7580508/getting-chrome-to-accept-self-signed-localhost-certificate
         - typing "thisisunsafe" worked for chrome 85 on osx!
 - enable chrome to debug very verbose logs to a file: